-Initial Conditions Input File
+Initial Conditions File

 There are several situations where it is convenient to specify a user defined initial condition (hot start) file.
 For example, if the user forgets to setup the model output a hot start file or when running idealized cases with known initial conditions.
 A hot start file can easily be created and exported by the user from the SMS interface.
 The model requires at water levels, current velocities, concentrations, and water depths.
 Any datasets that are missing from the initial file are assigned a default value which depends on the dataset.
 If the water level or current velocities are not specified, they are set to zero.
 If the depth is not specified, then it is set to the input grid depth.
-If the sediment concentrations are not specified, then they are set to the equilibrium concentrations.
+If the sediment concentrations.
 It is important to note that the names and paths of the initial condition datasets are important.